Ubuntu Change File Permissions

 Hello Ubuntu User!
-This Tutorial Shows You Step-by-step How-to Set or Change File/Directory Permissions on Ubuntu GNU/Linux.
+The Tutorial Shows You Step-by-step How to Set or Change File/Directory Permissions on Ubuntu GNU/Linux.

 And Following along this Change File Permissions Ubuntu Tutorial You will get a Little Practice to Work on the Ubuntu Linux Command Line.

 Open Terminal Console Window